reunanen/devday2013-predictive-analytics-hands-on/README.md

 Dev Day 2013: Predictive Analytics Hands-on session
 ===================================================

 The purpose of this session is to give a feeling of what (predictive) analytics is and how it is done, mainly for those who are familiar with coding but not so familiar with statistics or machine learning.
 Although R is the *Lingua franca* of analytics, we use Python because it is already to familiar to many, and easier to approach for those unfamiliar with it.
 With a small toy (classification) problem, we go through the steps of getting familiar with the data, devising incrementally more complex models, and applying the model to predict   for new data.
-There are many changes to get creative with Python coding.
+There are many chances to get creative with Python coding.

 If possible, please prepare for this session by downloading the virtual machine or the relevant libraries *beforehand*.
 (See section "Getting ready" below.)